COVID-19 Resource Page

 This study analyzes recent research on natural products derived from plants, honey, and marine sponges with properties against the SARS-CoV-2, as well as several potential mechanisms of their action,

-Metformin reduces the viral load of SARS-CoV-2 and the incidence of long COVID syndrome
+Metformin reduces the viral load and the incidence of long COVID syndrome in outpatients infected with SARS-CoV-2

 Two randomized, placebo-controlled trials show that metformin reduces the viral load of SARS-CoV-2 and the incidence of long COVID syndrome.